Honda Civic GX: Specifications

 compression ratio in the Civic GX is 12.5:1, higher than that of most United States gasoline-powered automobiles.
 The significantly higher compression ratio is usable without detonation due to the 120-octane natural gas that powers the car.
 Acceleration of the 2012 Civic Natural Gas is less than that of the comparable 4-door 2012 LX model due to both lower power (110 hp vs. 140 hp) and heavier weight (2848 lbs vs 2705 lbs).
 Times from a standing start to 60 miles per hour (100 km/h) have been clocked at 12.6 seconds.

 The cylinder containing the high-pressure fuel is carried in the trunk of the car and holds 8.0 gasoline gallon equivalent (GGE) at 3600 psi.

 Range on a full 3,600 psi fill is variable, depending on driving conditions and driving technique.
-While Honda claims an estimated 225–250 miles from a full CNG tank, independent tests have found lower ranges of 180–200 miles and "just over 200 miles" (about 300 km).
-There were improvements in the 2012 EPA fuel economy as the range increased to 225~250 miles.
+While Honda claims an estimated 225–250 miles from a full CNG tank, independent tests have found lower ranges of 180–200 miles and "just over 200 miles" (about 320 km).
+There were improvements in the 2012 EPA fuel economy as the range increased to 225-250 miles.
 The EPA rates the 2009 Honda Civic GX at 24 equivalent miles per gallon (MPG) city and 36 equivalent MPG highway.
 Independent tests with mixed driving usage found rates of "nearly 32" and 26.8 equivalent MPG.
-The estimated fuel cost for this vehicle to drive 25 miles in a combination of city and highway driving is US$1.47 using CNG, based on an average fuel price of US$1.93 per gasoline equivalent gallon (121.5 cubic feet).
+The estimated fuel cost for this vehicle to drive 40 km in a combination of city and highway driving is US$1.47 using CNG, based on an average fuel price of US$1.93 per gasoline equivalent gallon (121.5 cubic feet).

 The GX qualifies for high-occupancy vehicle lane (HOV) access in California, Arizona, Utah, and other states.